wensley-rushing/opensees-gallery/content/en/examples/FrameVecXZ/index.md

 The model we'll build is a simple 3-element portal frame with wide-flange sections.
 Only certain relevant pieces of code will be shown in detail, but the full example script can be downloaded from the link above.
+In order to cover a wide range of cases, we'll orient the first column, element `1`, such that the strong axis of it's section bends *outside* the plane of the portal, the strong axis of the second column, element `3`, will resist bending *inside* the portal plane (See the image above).
 We'll build two variations of the model; one where the 2nd coordinate is vertical, and another with the 3rd coordinate vertical.
 For the first case with \(X_2\) vertical we have: